1920 Carinthian plebiscite: Yugoslav resistance

 The Yugoslav government in Belgrade initially declared victory in the plebiscite.
-After it became clear that the residents had voted in favor of Austria, Yugoslavia moved troops into the zone and occupied several towns; the military commanders stated that they did not recognize the authority of the plebiscite commission.
+After it became clear that the residents had voted in favour of Austria, Yugoslavia moved troops into the zone and occupied several towns; the military commanders stated that they did not recognize the authority of the plebiscite commission.
 At the same time, it was reported that there were riots, looting of shops, and beatings of ethnic Germans in nearby Maribor, which had a large German population but had been awarded to Yugoslavia in 1919.
-In late October, the Yugoslav government agreed to honor the outcome of the plebiscite and withdraw its troops from the zone.
+In late October, the Yugoslav government agreed to honour the outcome of the plebiscite and withdraw its troops from the zone.

 Libeliče

-The residents of Libeliče (Leifling), the easternmost village of Zone A, were pro-Yugoslav and helped organize pro-Yugoslav rallies throughout Zone A prior to the plebiscite.
+The residents of Libeliče (Leifling), the easternmost village of Zone A, were pro-Yugoslav and helped organise pro-Yugoslav rallies throughout Zone A prior to the plebiscite.
 On the day of the plebiscite, a large majority of the village voted for Yugoslavia; however, along with the rest of Zone A it was placed under Austrian administration.
 The people of the village were unwilling to accept the outcome.
 On a daily basis, the barbed wire on the border was cut and boundary stones were removed.
 Regular rallies in the village and its surroundings encouraged increasingly more people to join the rebellion, deliberately ignoring any Austrian law passed after the plebiscite.
 The coordinators of the rebellion managed to establish contact with high-ranking politicians in Ljubljana and later also in Belgrade.
 Finally, the governments of Austria and Yugoslavia managed to agree on a territorial exchange: Austria ceded to Yugoslavia the territory of Libeliče and received in compensation an equally sized area on the left bank of the Drava, consisting of the predominantly German-speaking settlements of Rabenstein (Rabštajn pri Labotu) and Lorenzenberg (Šentlovrenc), which are today cadastral communities within the market town of Lavamünd.
 The handover of the territories took place on October 1, 1922.
-This was the final demarcation between Austria and Yugoslavia (and its current legal successor Slovenia), still effective as of today.
+This was the final demarcation between Austria and Yugoslavia (and its current legal successor, Slovenia), still effective as of today.